 - Ubiquinone would not pass electrons from complex III to complex IV.

-- would not be converted to and the electron transport chain would stop.
+- NADH would not be converted to NAD+ and the electron transport chain would stop.

-Where do the electrons moving along the membrane in the figure come from, and where do the electrons end up?
+Evaluate the diagram of the electron transport chain.
+Based on your understanding of this part of glucose metabolism, where do the electrons that are moving along the membrane come from, and where do the electrons end up?

-- The electrons are released by and and finally accepted by oxygen to form water.
+- The electrons are released by NADH and FADH2 and finally accepted by oxygen to form water.

-- The electrons are given out by and and are, in turn, finally accepted by .
+- The electrons are emitted by ubiquinone and are in turn,finally accepted by H2O.

 Glucose catabolism pathways are sequential and lead to the production of ATP.
 What is the correct order of the pathways for the breakdown of a molecule of glucose as shown in the formula?

 - oxidative phosphorylation citric acid cycle oxidation of pyruvate glycolysis